Methodology for Food Waste Data

 Food Waste Methodology: How we calculate the food waste figure from our ROI operations.

-The methodology outlined below is used to calculate the total tonnes of food wasted in our ROI operations in the full Tesco financial year 2017/18.
+The methodology outlined below is used to calculate the total tonnes of food wasted in our Irish operations for the full Tesco financial year 2018/19.
 The information provided is in conformance with the Food Loss and Waste Accounting Standard (FLW Standard).

 Store Location and Type